mikepan/GameEngineBook/text/04-Animation.md

 Now you create a bone[md]disconnected from the main chain[md]to control the influence of this action over the bone's pose.
 This bone will be used as a target in the Action bone constraints you need to create for all the bones (and by that I mean create one bone constraint, set it properly, and copy over to the other bones).

-\*\*\* Begin Note

-Slider-like Controllers
+>**Slider-like Controllers**
+>

-This is indeed a classic usage of a bone controller as a slider.
+>This is indeed a classic usage of a bone controller as a slider.
 Since only one of the transformations of the bone ( Location X) will be used to influence the played action, you can even lock the other pose transformations (Location YZ, Rotation XYZ, Scale XYZ) and create a limit location bone constraint for this bone.
 In Figure 4.22 you can see an example of this setup.

-\*\*\* End Note

 ![Bone constraint slider](../figures/Chapter4/Fig04-22.png)